listr2/listr2/docs/renderer/test.md

   - renderer
 ---

+# {{ $frontmatter.title }}

 _TestRenderer_ is intended to use in tests and provides a per-line JSON format output, that is configurable through the renderer options.

-This JSON format specific can be seen [here](/api/interfaces/listr2.TestRendererSerializerOutput.html), but needs a better understanding of internal workings of this library.
+This JSON format specific can be seen [here](/api/listr2/interfaces/interface.TestRendererSerializerOutput.html), but needs a better understanding of internal workings of this library.

 <!-- more -->